hotwebmatter/exam-average/README.md

 # Exam Average

-tHIRS programming exercise in Chapter 2 of textbook.
+Third programming exercise in Chapter 2 of textbook.

 Not assigned in class, but I'm keeping up my GitHub streak.